 - Did you like the test?

 The Garmin 920xt is packaged in a small box.
 The tone of the box matches the color of the watch, so if you buy the black and blue version, the box will have those shades.
 In addition, it also specifies on the front that this is the unit that includes the HRM-Run sensor.

 Looking at it from the back, you will see some details that stand out.
 It is a triathlon watch, with race and pool dynamics.
 It allows you to put four data per screen and also calculates your VO2Max level.

-In addition to the watch, you'll have the manuals and the charging and synchronisation cable, and in this case, the HRM-Run sensor (which differs from the normal one in that it has a white "monigote") along with the Garmin Premium chest strap.
+The content is quite terse.
+In addition to the watch, you will have the manuals and the charging and synchronization cable.
+And in the case at hand, the HRM-Run sensor (which differs from the normal one by the white "monicker") along with the Garmin Premium chest strap.

 We're going to remove all the plastic, so we can better see what he's got.

-The material in which the watch is made is plastic, but "Casio" type plastic, which means that you have left some money in your new watch and it feels like a cheap watch.
-But this means that despite the large size of the watch (48x55mm), it doesn't feel heavy on your wrist (61g).
-However, the rubber strap does give a very good feeling, it is comfortable and in more demanding activities such as swimming it feels safe at all times and you don't feel like you can lose it on any stroke.
+The material in which the watch is made is plastic.
+But plastic type "Casio".
+That is, you have spent a lot of money on your new watch and the feeling it gives you is that of a cheap watch.
+But this means that despite the large size of the watch (48x55mm), it does not feel heavy on the wrist (61g).
+That if, the rubber strap if gives very good feeling, it is comfortable and in more demanding activities such as swimming is shown safe at all times and does not give you the feeling of poder lose it in any stroke.